 Step 3: Essence

 The Peach & Lily Wild Dew Treatment Essence ($39) keeps skin hydrated so that the inflammatory process can be stopped.
 It's one of my favorites because it is formulated with different molecular weights of hyaluronic acid, so all layers of the skin are getting hydrated—not just the surface.
-With 2 percent niacinamide, it helps with scarring and inflammation, as do the antioxidants like lotus and bamboo.
+The 2 percent niacinamide helps with brightening, redness, inflammation, and some scar reduction; so do the antioxidants like lotus and bamboo.
 It doesn't feel like you have anything on your skin.
 [Ed note: we also recommend Shani Darden Sake Toning Essence and Renee Rouleau Moisture Infusion Toner.]

 Here's a tip to get the most out of your essence: When watching TV with cleansed skin, apply 20 layers of this with clean hands.
 It's like a mini facial!
 It's non-irritating as it contains no fragrance or alcohol; it simply gives the skin the hydration it's craving.